MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ms.date: 05/23/2024
 ---

-# Get started with permissions and access levels
+# About permissions and security groups

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 In this article, learn about access levels and permissions via inheritance, security groups, roles, and more in Azure DevOps.

 For an overview of default permissions, see [Default permissions quick reference](permissions-access.md).
-For a description of each default security group, see [Security groups, service accounts, and permissions](permissions.md#groups).
+For a description of each default security group, see [Security groups, service accounts, and permissions reference](permissions.md#groups).

 ## Access levels